 Blue Mouse Ears – Dwarf Hosta

-Hosta Blue Mouse Ears – Dwarf – 8″ tall, 12″ spread, lavender flowers.
+Hosta Blue Mouse Ears – Dwarf – 8″ tall, 12″ spread, lavender flowers, part-full shade.
 AHG 2008 Hosta of the Year!
 This adorable miniature hosta has thick (almost rubbery) round blue-green to grey-green leaves.
 Forms a perfect symmetrical mound.
 Flower buds are held horizontally and swell like balloons before opening.
 Perfect for containers.
 Attracts hummingbirds.
-Part to full shade.
 Zones 3-9.
 Potted in 3″ pot.

 3 | 4 | 5 | 6 | 7 | 8 | 9

 Spring | Summer | Fall